panva/node-oidc-provider/docs/README.md

 End-User Interaction Policy

-Specifies the configuration for interaction policy and end-user redirection that shall be applied to determine that user interaction is required during the authorization process.
+Specifies the configuration for interaction policy and end-user redirection that shall be applied to determine when user interaction is required during the authorization process.
 This configuration enables customization of authentication and consent flows according to deployment-specific requirements.